Always Check to see if you are dealing with a registered builder such as Renmark Homes

-Do some online research and find out how long they have been building for.
-Have they got a website but even more importantly, are they available to talk to via email and phone to keep the lines of communication open throughout the job.
-Find out if there will be a project manager assigned to the job.
+Do some online research and find out how long they have been a new home builder.
+Have they got a website, but even more importantly, are they available to talk to via email and phone to keep the lines of communication open throughout the job.
+Find out if there will be a project manager assigned to you for building your home.

 2. Check the deposit amount you are expected to pay up front.

-While it is not unreasonable to expect to put some money in to get your project started, you want to make sure the amount is not excessive.
-Many builders will take a small holding deposits to start the design process.
+While it is not unreasonable to expect to put some money in to get your home builder started, you want to make sure the amount is not excessive.
+Many builders will take a small holding deposit to start the design process.
 In this case it is wise to get something in writing that clearly states what you are getting for the amount being paid and under what circumstances a refund is warranted.

 3. Asked to Sign a Building Contract?